Musicals101.com

 One of Broadway's most respected musical directors, Gemignani earned a Bachelor of Arts degree from San Francisco State College in 1960.
 He scored several films before relocating to New York, where he worked as a Broadway pit musician before becoming replacement musical director of Stephen Sondheim's Follies (1971).
 Gemignani became closely identified with Sondheim's musicals, working on Pacific Overtures (1976), Side by Side by Sondheim (1977), Sweeney Todd (1979), Merrily We Roll Along (1981), Sunday in the Park With George (1984), Into the Woods (1987) and Passion (1994).
 He also conducted the orchestras for such memorable hits as On the Twentieth Century (1978), Evita (1979), Crazy For You (1992), the acclaimed revival of Kiss Me Kate (1999), and the underrated Adventures of Tom Sawyer (2001).

 To date, Gemignani has served as conductor for more than 35 Broadway productions, receiving three Grammy nominations along the way.
-Aside from composing various film scores, he was musical supervisor for the screen version of A Little Night Music (1978).
-He has also appeared as a guest conductor with the New York, Boston and San Francisco Philharmonics, among others.
+Aside from composing various film scores, he has also appeared as a guest conductor with the New York, Boston and San Francisco Philharmonics, and served for two seasons as musical director of the City Center Encores series.
 In 2001, Gemignani was honored with a Lifetime Achievement Tony Award.
 He has served as musical director for several PBS-TV specials, including broadcast performances of Follies, A Little Night Music and Passion.
-Maried to actress Derin Altay, he is the father of actor Alexander Gemignani.
+He is the father of Broadway musical actor Alexander Gemignani (b.
+1979).

 Sandrich, Mark